Nursing 'crisis': 208 nurses needed at Counties Manukau DHB

 Nurses reported serious incidents but felt little had improved, she said.

-Countids Manukau DHB said there were 208 full-time-equivalent nursing vacancies at Middlemore, from 2982 roles - a 7 per cent vacancy rate.
+Counties Manukau DHB said there were 208 full-time-equivalent nursing vacancies at Middlemore, from 2982 roles - a 7 per cent vacancy rate.
 Vacancies didn't include staff on parental leave, casual or fixed-term contracts.

 By comparison Waitematā DHB has a 4 per cent vacancy rate, with 131 nursing vacancies from 2820 roles.